 |2nd and 3rd years|

 Years two and three are similar in structure and continue the tutorial system introduced in the first year.
 All students are required to continue the study of art history and theory and to submit three essays during the course of the second year.
-In the final term of the second year they agree an extended essay title with their tutor.
-This essay is submitted at the end of the second term of the final year as part of the Final Examination.
+In the first term of the third year they agree an extended essay title with their tutor.
+This essay is submitted at the end of the second term of the third year as part of the Final Examination.
 Students are expected to establish a strong bond between the interests of the essay and their studio studies.

 Assessment (2nd year)